An update on the South’s expanding Lumber Capacity

 Prepare for Your Planting Success

-ArborGen is dedicated to your success.
+ArborGen is dedicated to the success of our customers.
 In keeping with this commitment, we have created a “Daily Planting Log” available at our nurseries.

-This log allows the landowner, consultant, or planting contractor to document several vital details at delivery, including the condition of the seedlings, confirmation of correct seedling type, and packaging.
-Along with the initial inspection, the Planting Log allows the appropriate person to keep track of the date of planting, weather conditions, planting tools, etc. All of this information can be recorded and readily accessible in the event of any questions after planting is complete.
+This log will allow the contractor to document the details of the seedlings at delivery, including the condition of the seedlings, seedling type, and packaging.
+Along with the initial inspection, the planter will be able to keep track of the date of planting, weather conditions as well as planting tool used.
+All of this information can be recorded and readily accessible in the event of any questions after planting is complete.

-Make sure you request that a Daily Planting Log is included in your delivery or pick-up.
-At right is an example of the log.
+Make sure you request a Daily Planting Log to be included in your delivery or pick-up.
 Please contact the nursery or reforestation advisor should you have any questions.

 Get in touch with a Reforestation Advisor to explore your options!